Lecrapouille/OffScreenCEF/README.md

    |windows_sandbox_info| parameter is only used on Windows and may be NULL (see
    cef_sandbox_win.h for details).
 ```
-- cefsimple_separate has been added when you cannot modify the main application to access to the `int main(int argc, char* argv[])` function.
+- In `cefsimple_sdl` and `cefsimple_opengl`, both programs can access to the `main(int argc, char* argv[])` function and therefore access to the command line.
+CEF; when forking; modifies the command lines to give behaviors to forked child.
+Sometimes, accessing to the main function is not possible (or when your application is also using the command line, while possible to save and restore it before and after calling CEF).
+Therefore you shall launch a second process which can access its main function and therefore call chromium.
+As consequence `cefsimple_separate` has been added when you cannot modify the main application to access to the `int main(int argc, char* argv[])` function.
-- You can complete API by adding more methods such as previous/next page, reload ...
-See https://github.com/oivio/BLUI

 ## /!\ Setup /!\